Skip to main content

 Why does this matter in higher education?

-We refer to this chilling effect at various points throughout this toolkit.
-There are practical and simple ways to avoid posing this barrier to prospective applicants.
+There are some simple, practical ways to avoid posing this barrier to prospective applicants.
 Higher education providers should first ensure that they give information that is direct and accessible for people with criminal records.
 It should explain if, when and how a criminal record may affect access to that institution.

 Higher education providers should make clear that people with criminal records are welcome.
 If there are instances in which a particular criminal record would pose an unnavigable barrier for access or success on certain courses, this should be clearly explained too.